Cloverdale

 Cloverdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cloverdale's population is culturally diverse, with 36.3% speaking a language other than English at home and 46.1% born overseas.
-Christianity is the dominant religion, accounting for 42.8%.
+Cloverdale's population shows high cultural diversity: 36.3% speak a language other than English at home, and 46.1% were born overseas.
+Christianity is the dominant religion, with 42.8%.
 Islam is overrepresented compared to Greater Perth, comprising 8.7% versus 6.6%.

 Frequently Asked Questions - Diversity